GuemoLiezel/Laravel-Finals-Activity/README.md

 **Laravel Final Activity** <br>
-Duplicate .env file and/or other dots (.) file, vendor and node_modules folder from Laravel
+Duplicate .env file and/or other dot (.) file, vendor and node_modules folder from Laravel